cpacilio/marvel_continuity/README.md

 - New Avengers #38: Spider-Man is back in his original suit, therefore *one more day* happens between NA Annual #2 and NA #38.
 - In Avengers (2010) #6, future Tony instructs Tony to stop Ultron in his timeline.
 - In Invincible Iron-Man #501 we see that Dr. Octopus is dying.
 How does it fit with the Spider-Man timeline?
-- Fear Itself happens after Johnny's death in FF and after the founding of the Future Foundation.
+- Fear Itself happens after Johnny's death in F4 and after the founding of the Future Foundation.
 Right in the middle of Fear Itself, Spider-Man switches to the white costume of the Future Foundation.
 - The New Dark Avengers storyline happens after Spider-Island.
 Spider-Man switches back and forth between the classic and the white costume during this saga.
 - In ATCC-Young Avengers it is revealed that the YA formed the same night the NA formed ad Ryker's Island.
 - The exact placement of ATCC in the timeline is a matter of discussion.
 By the fact that Steve is back as Captain America, it would be placed after Fear Itself.
 This contrasts with the fact that Wonder Man declared War to the Avengers before Fear Itself, while he acts friendly in ATCC.
 However, the inconsistency in Wonder Man's behavior is likely due to the delays suffered by ATCC.
 Therefore, I seem to understand that the common consensus is to accept this inconsistency and place ATCC after Fear Itself.